stm32-rs/stm32h7xx-hal/examples/README.md

 For these parts, the program needs to know more about the power supply scheme in order to successfully transition from Run* mode to Run mode.
-For en explaination of Run* mode, see RM0433 Rev 7 Section 6.6.1 "System/D3 domain modes".
+For an explaination of Run* mode, see RM0433 Rev 7 Section 6.6.1 "System/D3 domain modes".

 For your own code, see the